Rust-Simply/idiomatic-rust-in-simple-steps/src/getting-started/hello-world.md

 To debug our code press F5... and it will immediately show you an error.
 Don't panic!
 This is where CodeLLDB is going to do some magic for us.
 The error is because we didn't set a default run configuration, click OK and Visual Studio Code will ask if you want to generate one.

+> **Important:** Depending on your personal configuration, it may ask you want to create the configuration from.
+If you
+> are asked this, click `LLDB`.

 Click "yes", then press F5 again, and the program will start and then pause when it hits line 3.

-=== Note slight differences on Mac ===

 If you mouse over `name` on either line 2 or line 3, you'll see its value.
 Being able to see what's happening in a running program is a programming superpower.